Canvas Login

 2. Complete Pre-Service Coursework and Training

-3. Teach in a ResponsiveEd TPCA classroom
+3. Teach in a ResponsiveEd TCPA classroom

 4. Earn Standard Texas Teaching Certificate